-* indicate current or previous graduate students
+* indicates current or previous graduate students

-French, K.A., Dumani, S., Allen, T.D., & Shockley, K.M. (in press).
+French, K.A., Dumani, S., Allen, T.D., & Shockley, K.M.
+(2018).
 A meta-analysis of work-family conflict and social support: Examining support source, support type, and national context.
-Psychological Bulletin.
+Psychological Bulletin, 144(3), 284-314.

 Shockley, K.M. & Allen, T.D.
 (2018).
 It’s not what I expected: The association between dual-earner couples’ met expectations for the division of paid and family labor and well-being.
 Journal of Vocational Behavior, 104, 240-260.